Xpertians/ThunderaBSA/README.md

 $ pip3 install thunderabsa

-If you are not able to find universal-ctags, please install the package from source.
-This tool will not work with the Ubuntu package exuberant-ctags, you need to install universal-ctags
+*** If you are not able to find universal-ctags, please install the package from source.
+This tool will not work with the Ubuntu package exuberant-ctags. ***

 ## Development
 ### Libraries